cathysunkc/MobileApp/assignment03/assignment03-CathySun.md

 - **Data Storage** -
   **MongoDB** as database platform which could be seamlessly execute with React Native and Node.js.
 Besides, MongoDB could handle massive data and with build-in tool to generate visualize dashboard.
 Its Realm Sync feature could support both offline data sync or online cloud storage, which matches the app requirements.
 - **Permissions** -
-  The following are permissions require to use the retail app:
+  The following permissions would be required to use the retail app:
   1. **Location** - enable the app to show different language and cultural preferences according to user's location.
   2. **Notification** - enable the app to push notification to customer about new products and special offers.
   3. **SMS** - enable the app to send SMS to customer about order and delivery status.